XianpingLi/XianpingLi.github.io/posts_en/_posts/2015-12-26-R-function-heatmap.2.md

 <img src="/images/heatmap.png" alt="fig1"/>
 **Figure 1** Heat map for data set *mtcars*.

 There are more arguments, see the [manual](https://cran.r-project.org/web/packages/gplots/) for more powerful operations.
-Be careful that some arguments are correlated, and you will try many times to draw a proper figure.
+Be careful that some arguments are correlated, and you should try many times to draw a proper figure.